top of page

 LVGL

-LVGL is an open-source graphics library for embedded systems with limited resources, offering lightweight and customizable GUI support for microcontrollers and IoT devices.
-ThorVG serves as its vector drawing primitives library.
+LVGL is an open-source graphics library leveraging ThorVG as its vector drawing primitives library for embedded systems.

 example_lvgl.png